 Our bats

-Seventeen species of bat are present in Britain and eleven of these have been found in Derbyshire.
+Seventeen breeding species of bat are present in Britain and thirteen of these have been found in Derbyshire to date.

 whiskered v2